-Alfred L. Cralle was an African American businessman and inventor who was best known for inventing the ice cream scoop in 1897.
+Alfred L. Cralle was an African American businessman and inventor best known for inventing the ice cream scoop in 1897.
 Cralle was born on September 4, 1866, in Kenbridge, Lunenburg County, Virginia, just after the end of the American Civil War.
 He attended local schools and worked for his father in the carpentry trade as a young man.
 During that period, he also became interested in mechanics.

 After attending the school for a few years, Cralle moved to Pittsburgh, Pennsylvania, where he worked as a porter at a drugstore and at a hotel.
 While working at the hotel, he developed the idea of the ice cream scoop.
-It came to him when he noticed ice cream servers having difficulty trying to get the popular confection desired by the customer into the cone they were usually holding.
-The ice cream tended to stick to spoons and ladles, usually requiring the server to use two hands and at least two separate implements to serve customers.
+It came to him when he noticed ice cream servers having difficulty getting the popular confection desired by the customer into the cone they were usually holding.
+The ice cream tended to stick to spoons and ladles, requiring the server to use two hands and at least two separate implements to serve customers.

 Cralle responded to that problem by creating a mechanical device now known as the ice cream scoop.
 He applied for and received a patent on February 2, 1897.
 The thirty-year-old was granted U.S. Patent #576395.

 Cralle was also a successful Pittsburgh business promoter as well.
-When local black investors created the Afro-American Financial, Accumulating, Merchandise, and Business Association in Pittsburgh, he was selected as assistant manager.
+When local Black investors created the Afro-American Financial, Accumulating, Merchandise, and Business Association in Pittsburgh, he was selected as assistant manager.